Three Misconceptions To Reconsider

 An authentic approach

 So are we too late?
 Not necessarily, but we’ve got work to do.
 The key, as responsible brand owners, is to differentiate ourselves from the greenwashing through authenticity and positive communication.
 We must remain committed to an evolving process.
 And we must communicate what that process looks like to our followers and our buyers so they understand what makes our brands different.

 You can ask: What about your approach to sustainability makes you valuable?
 Why should people care?
 Unless we can answer these questions for ourselves, others won’t take notice.

 With WiseFool, we’re evolving and sharing our decision-making process every step of the way.
 Everything from the designs of our products and packaging, to the materials and suppliers we choose, the advocates and creatives we associate with, and the messages we share on our website and social media, represent an intentional part of our brand.
+Keeping our waste to a minimum, as a brand, is fairly easy.
+We recycle, we reuse and we are exploring plastic waste balers for hire and purchase to deal with the very little plastic we have in the most environmentally friendly way we can.
 That’s the (relatively) easy part.
 Now we have to let our audience in on the process in a way that’s both accessible and compelling enough to get them to care.

 Misconception 3: The world is Ready

 Remember that supposedly “eco-friendly” supplier I mentioned earlier?
 Unfortunately, surface-deep commitment is still the norm in fashion.
 While sustainability is part of society’s vernacular, I see more lip service being paid to it than I do genuine effort or care.
 Big players like H&M continue to ramp up their greenwashing efforts by doing just enough to seem part of the movement, while simultaneously capitalizing off business as usual.